-Tell your doctor if you have certain medical conditions such as asthma, depression, thyroid disease, Parkinson’s disease, diabetes, high blood pressure or heart disease, have any other medical conditions, are pregnant or plan to become pregnant, or are breastfeeding or plan to breastfeed.
-Be sure to also tell your doctor all the medicines you take, especially medicines for asthma.
-If you have certain medical conditions, or take certain medicines, your condition may get worse or you may have longer‑lasting side effects when you use EpiPen® or EpiPen Jr®.
+Tell your healthcare professional about all of your medical conditions, especially if you have asthma, a history of depression, thyroid problems, Parkinson’s disease, diabetes, high blood pressure or heart problems, have any other medical conditions, are pregnant or plan to become pregnant, or are breastfeeding or plan to breastfeed.
+Be sure to also tell your healthcare professional all the medicines you take, especially medicines for asthma.
+If you have certain medical conditions, or take certain medicines, your condition may get worse or you may have longer lasting side effects when you use EpiPen® or EpiPen Jr®.

 Common side effects include fast, irregular or “pounding” heartbeat, sweating, nausea or vomiting, breathing problems, paleness, dizziness, weakness, shakiness, headache, feelings of over excitement, nervousness or anxiety.
 These side effects usually go away quickly if you lie down and rest.
 Tell your healthcare professional if you have any side effect that bothers you or that does not go away.

 For a list of impacted lot numbers and the most up-to-date return information, visit mylan.com/epipenrecall